qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Vector feature extrusion for profile charts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The elevation profile tool provides support for vector feature extrusion and offset heights for incorporation of 2D vector in profile charts.
-These propertied can be data defined, and will also be used as the default offset/ extrusion settings for any new 3D polygon symbols created for that layer.
+These propertied can be data defined, and will also be used as the default offset/extrusion settings for any new 3D polygon symbols created for that layer.

 |image51|